Friends of EMERGE

 Urban Resources Initiative (URI) is a both program of the Hixon Center of Urban Ecology at the Yale School of Forestry and Environmental Studies as well as a nonprofit guided by a local board of directors.
 The strength of this partnership is the connection of the expertise of the University and the board members whose diverse interests represent all corners of New Haven.
 Together they are creating field opportunities for Yale students to learn while simultaneously giving back to the community.
 Founder Bill Burch describes this as a ‘mutual pathway of learning’ where community members and Yale student interns learn from each other and together improve the environment.

-The Yale Undergraduate Prison Project (YUPP) is a student-run social justice organization with over 150 members.
-Our mission is to reduce recidivism and promote dialogue around issues connected to mass incarceration.
+The Yale Undergraduate Prison Project (YUPP) is a student-run social justice organization whose mission is to reduce recidivism and promote dialogue around issues connected to mass incarceration.
 YUPP runs a number of programs at both correctional facilities and community outreach centers in Connecticut.
-Our GED tutoring, literacy, and mentoring programs impact over a hundred imprisoned or recently imprisoned individuals annually.
+Its GED tutoring, literacy, and mentoring programs impact over a hundred imprisoned or recently imprisoned individuals annually.

 New Haven Bank are advocates of the community, and advocates for the financial success of each and every customer and business they serve.
 They offer the best of both worlds—personalized service and the latest in online banking technology.